Not all of King's novels have made it to the screen

 King’s Florida horror debut has been optioned multiple times in the decade since its publication, each time to no avail.
 The project is technically in development, but after years of stops and starts, no news is probably bad news.

 The Edgar-nominated Joyland, set in a North Carolina amusement park in 1973, had The Help’s Tate Taylor attached as a writer-director a few years back, after first being optioned in 2013.
-But development appears to have stalled.
+But movement appeared to have stalled… until, last fall, it was put into development as a series at Freeform.
+With so much time passed, however, we’re still on a wait-and-see mindset.

 Gwendy's Button Box (2017)

-It’s been four months since Gwendy’s Button Box was published.
+It’s been two years since Gwendy’s Button Box was published.
 What’s Hollywood waiting for?